nicklafferty/craftycody/content/crafts/diy-more-doors-for-the-ikea-kallax.md

 ### Hardware

 Once the fabric is on, it's time to add the hinges.
-I lined mine up with the L-brackets since they're all in about the same place.
+I lined mine up with the bottoms of the L-brackets since they're all in about the same place.

 Flip the door around and attach your cabinet pulls as well.